Problem · US pipeline

 Sequence

 Proof packet first.
 Sales scripts second.
-The proof packet is what the buyer's boss reads.
+The proof packet is what the buyer's boss judges.
 Without it, the script does not matter.

 RB